nikolaynesov/laravel-roles/README.md

-# Roles And Permissions For Laravel 5.3
+# Roles And Permissions For Laravel 5

-Powerful package for handling roles and permissions in Laravel 5.3.
+Powerful package for handling roles and permissions in Laravel 5.
+Based on original package: [romanbican/roles](https://github.com/romanbican/roles)

 - [Installation](#installation)
     - [Composer](#composer)